All Saved Freak Band interview with Joe Markko

 As for songwriting, I think the “process” must be a bit different for everyone.
 For me, music always comes first, something that grows out of my personal practice time.
 Lyrics are a necessary evil and something I never feel comfortable about.
 Lyrics tend to expose us a bit.
 Some songs are written in minutes, others take a long time and there’s nothing in the time frame that says anything about the quality of the entire piece.

-Brainwashed was your next album in 1976.
+Brainwashed was your following released in 1976.
 You also released another LP same year called For Christians, Elves and Lovers.
 What can you tell me about these two releases?

 We started our own label, Rock the World Enterprises, after rejecting offers of interest from RCA and Columbia.
 That decision also guaranteed our esoteric status but it left us with full control of the music, something most musicians wish they had.
 We only had 500 copies pressed at a time because there was no market for the music.
 Starting eight years before the term, Contemporary Christian music was coined, we sold the albums at our concerts and through the mail.

-From these days you have a release album called Harps On Willows.
+How about your latest release Harps on Willows.
 What can you tell me about that?

 Harps on Willows was released as a “best of” CD in 2006 and its intent was to place a capstone on our collective experience.
 It provided the opportunity to put a clean ending on our story.
 We also included two, short pieces that were performed in almost every concert but were never recorded.
 It’s our “final word,” on the entire experiment.
 We’ve used proceeds from that collection to send several thousand dollars to the poor in Cuba through a missionary friend.

-What were you doing thru 80’s and 90’s and what are you doing these days?
+What were you doing thru the eighties and nineties?

 In the 80’s and 90’s I was a Pastor with the Assemblies of God and used music as part of my ministry rather than the whole “shebang.”
 I’m now retired, using my time to suck the marrow from the day.
 I’m occasionally asked to sing with other bands and have a home recording setup for my own joy but life is now mostly about children and grandchildren.
 It’s been a great life.